viroulep/viroulep.github.io/about.md

 I became a WCA Delegate back in 2010, and since then my cubing interest has more and more leant towards the organization of competitions and developing Speedcubing in France and in foreign countries.

-In January 2016 I joined the WCA Regulations Committee (WRC, in charge of managing the WCA Regulations applied in official competitions), and also the WCA Software Team a couple of months later.
+In January 2016 I joined the WCA Regulations Committee (WRC, in charge of managing the WCA Regulations applied in official competitions), and also the WCA Software Team a couple of months later (which I lead for a year).

-Since late 2018 I was nominated as the WCA [Senior Delegate](https://www.worldcubeassociation.org/documents/motions/09.2019.1%20-%20Senior%20Delegates.pdf){:target="_blank"} for Africa.
+Between 2018 and 2020 I was appointed as the WCA [Senior Delegate](https://www.worldcubeassociation.org/documents/motions/09.2019.1%20-%20Senior%20Delegates.pdf){:target="_blank"} for Africa.

 ### Association Française de Speedcubing (AFS)